 JACO Outfitters, LLC offers New Mexico Mountain Lion Hunts.
 Experience a New Mexico Mountain Lion / Cougar Hunt of a lifetime, when you go after the fourth largest cat in the world.
 Our hunting dogs chase these 70-190 lb. cats up a tree and provide a close and ethical shot.
 Depending on the weather conditions our means of transportation may be pickup trucks, ATV’s or Snowmobiles during the hunt.
 This hunts a best done following a fresh snow.
-If you book a mountain lion / cougar hunt with JACO Outfitters, LLC here in New Mexico, it is best to be flexible when planning your hunt.
+If you book a mountain lion / cougar hunt in New Mexico with JACO Outfitters, LLC, it is best to be flexible when planning your hunt.
 If you can plan your hunt around the weather, arriving a couple days after a fresh snow will produce the best results.
 All hunts are done with hounds.

 New Mexico Mountain Lion / Cougar Hunt Dates/ RATES

 - All meals during the hunt plus dinner prior to your hunt beginning